hugoisaac/weekly-picks/README.md

 # weekly-picks

 My weekly picks from the World of software development.
 The goal is to keep a shareable record of all valuable resources I find while trying to grow my skills and stay up-to-date (e.g. technical blog posts, tutorials, screencasts, etc.).
+Will try to update it on a weekly basis :).

 ## 2017